niutech/showModalDialog/README.md

  - *arguments* - a variant that specifies the arguments to use when displaying the document;
  - *options* - a string that specifies the dialog box style, using CSS or the following semicolon-delimited attributes: `dialogHeight:???px;dialogLeft:???px;dialogTop:???px;dialogWidth:???px;`

-When using generators, both `showModalDialog` and `spawn` functions are Promises, so you can use their `then` method and `yield` them.
+When using generators or async/await, both `showModalDialog` and `spawn` functions are Promises, so you can use their `then` method and `yield` them.

 When using an `eval` fallback, the `showModalDialog` function throws an exception to stop executing code until the modal is closed, then it `eval`s the remaining code of a caller function.